KattS26/KateS_api_framework/README.md

 ## 10. Limitations<br/>

-Current Limitations:
-This framework currently focuses solely on API testing and does not include UI or performance testing capabilities.
+Current Limitations: This framework currently focuses solely on API testing and does not include UI or performance testing capabilities.<br/>